-The PhD Program in Systems Science relies on proficiencies in the development of predictive quantitative models for the analysis of economic, technological and social systems.
-It deals with increasingly relevant problems that regard, for example, smart grids, social networks, smart communities, smart cities, the management of immigration flows and international exchanges, risk analysis in global financial systems, intelligent and sustainable industrial production systems, health systems, logistics systems, and many others.
-A focus of the program is on modelling, analyzing, controlling, and regulating cyber-physical and socio-economic systems, characterized by the interaction between digital systems and physical units, due to their relevance in many contexts, such as in the automotive, aerospace, chemical, infrastructure, energy, biomedicine and manufacturing industries.
+The PhD Program in Systems Science provides the proficiencies needed to build quantitative and qualitative models for the analysis of economic, technological, and social systems.
+Increasingly important examples of such systems are smart grids, social networks, smart communities, smart cities, management of immigration flows and international exchanges, global financial systems, autonomous vehicles, intelligent and sustainable production systems, health systems, logistics systems, and many others.
+A focus of the program is on modelling, analyzing, controlling, and regulating cyber-physical and socio-economic systems, characterized by the interaction between decision makers, digital systems and physical units, due to their relevance in many contexts, such as in the automotive, aerospace, chemical, infrastructure, energy, finance, healthcare, digital and manufacturing industries, to mention a few.

-The principal educational objective of the PhD Program is to help students master and effectively employ basic methodological tools (mathematical models, data extraction, statistical analysis, algorithms) and potentially develop new ones, within the specific domains of both its Tracks:
+The main educational objective of the PhD Program is to help students master and effectively employ basic methodological tools (mathematical modeling, data analysis, statistics, machine learning, econometrics, algorithms, software tools) and potentially develop new ones.

 The intersection of the Tracks at the course level provides the Program with an innovative interdisciplinary nature and educational approach.
-Barriers that traditionally divide domains of knowledge are largely overcome through tackling problems that arise in diverse application frameworks - like economics, finance, industry, computer systems, etc. - with a variety of scientific methodologies for the analysis of systems derived from physics, statistics, econometrics, computer science, systems engineering and computational methods.
+Barriers that traditionally divide domains of knowledge are largely overcome through tackling problems that arise in diverse application frameworks - like economics, finance, industry, computer systems, etc. - with a variety of scientific methodologies for the analysis of systems derived from physics, statistics, econometrics, computer science, systems engineering, and computational methods.

-In particular, the Program’s educational offering foresees the use of tools such as machine learning and reconstruction of mathematical models from data, stochastic processes, statistics, network analysis, analysis of dynamic systems, numerical optimization methods, numerical integration for differential equations and high-dimensional econometrics, which is increasingly characterized by significant and highly-innovative computational components, that can allow for the study of extremely complex systems by dimension or execution speed, based on tools for the analysis of data, particularly so-called Big Data.
-Focusing on this core of general methodological skills and on a shared vocabulary of the Program provides the student with a broad versatility to operate in a large variety of application domains.
+In particular, the educational offer of the Program includes the use of tools such as machine learning and reconstruction of mathematical models from data, stochastic processes, statistics, network analysis, analysis of dynamic systems, numerical optimization methods, numerical integration for differential equations, and high-dimensional econometrics, which is increasingly characterized by significant and highly- innovative computational components.
+Such tools allow the study of systems that are extremely complex by dimension or execution speed, and are typically characterized by large amounts of data, the so-called Big Data.
+The focus on core general methodological skills and on a shared vocabulary of the Program provides the student with a broad versatility to operate in a large variety of application domains.

-Thanks to the interactions between its two Tracks, the PhD program in Systems Science aims to enrich the track in Computer Science and Systems Engineering on the one hand, integrating field training with the ability to analyze the socio-economic dimension of the various problems, from different points of view, and the analysis of institutional, regulatory and patent contexts.
-On the other hand, the students of the track in Economics, Networks and Business Analytics will acquire a deeper knowledge of the tools of linear algebra, numerical methods for differential equations, optimization, programming and control of dynamic systems, network analysis, statistics and machine learning, and the management of large databases.
+Thanks to the interactions between its two Tracks, the PhD program in Systems Science on the one hand enriches students in Computer Science and Systems Engineering with the ability to analyze the socio- economic dimension of industrial problems, from different points of view, and their interplay with institutions, regulatory aspects and market design.
+On the other hand, students in Economics, Networks and Business Analytics acquire a deeper knowledge of technical tools such as linear algebra, numerical methods for differential equations, optimization, programming and control of dynamic systems, network analysis, statistics and machine learning, and data analytics.

 Input and Output Profiles

-Perspective students should preferably have a master-level background in computer science, engineering, economics physics, mathematics, statistics or in a related field.
-The Program offers a preparation to analyze and resolve a broad spectrum of highly complex problems with an elevated institutional, social and industrial interest, with the primary aim of identifying government solutions and effective intervention policies in different domains.
-Employment opportunities are therefore found both within the academic realm, in various disciplines (engineering, computer science, economics and management), and in the public sector, in research laboratories, study centers and regulatory centers, as well as in the private sector (services, industry and professional consultancies).
+Perspective students should preferably have a master-level background in computer science, economics, engineering, mathematics, physics, statistics, or in a related field.
+The Program offers a preparation to analyze and solve a broad spectrum of highly complex problems with an elevated institutional, social and industrial interest, including government solutions and effective intervention policies.
+Employment opportunities abound within academia (in various disciplines such as engineering, computer science, economics and management), in the public sector (research laboratories, study centers, and regulatory centers), and in the private sector (industry, professional consultancy firms).